What Videos are Eligible?

 Use the library's Video E-Reserves Request Form.
 Please indicate the date each film should be available for use by your students.
 Requests submitted without dates will be processed whenever possible in the order in which they are received.
 If a video you wish to use is not yet part of the Library's collection, please use the Suggest a Purchase form and indicate that the item is needed for Reserves and should be digitized.

-We will need to re-digitize films used in past semesters via the old system.
 Please submit the list of films you would like to use via the Video E-Reserves Request Form and include call numbers and dates for each film.
 If you need assistance in identifying films used in previous semesters, please contact firstname.lastname@example.org.

 Questions About a Submitted Request?